SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/github_feedback.md

 The standard feedback cycle for a software product is the following:

 1. Release product
-2. Users use product, and have feedback: bug reports, specific feature requests, or general emotions about using
+2. Users use product, and have feedback: bug reports, specific feature requests, or general emotions about using the product
 3. They submit this feedback to you, the owner of the software product.
 4. You triage the feedback, looking for common trends and deciding if the feedback is worth implementing.
 5. You implement the pieces of feedback that you decided to implement.